- The most common method of pothole patching is low-cost but temporary.

 But potholes are more than just an annoyance: They present a real threat to the lives of both motorists and pedestrians.
 Potholes are blamed for up to a third of highway fatalities in the US alone.
 And in India, where they’re blamed for killing 10 people a day, they’ve been dubbed “more deadly than terrorism.”

 The common approach to pothole repair is a low-tech “throw-and-go” method of shoveling a patch material—usually asphalt—into a hole and smoothing it over with a truck.
-It’s a low-cost-but-temporary fix.
-However, long-term relief could be in sight, thanks to new methods and materials that promise to make repairs happen faster, extend the lifespan of patches, and maybe even prevent potholes from happening in the first place.
+This pothole patch is a low-cost-but-temporary fix.
+However, long-term relief could be in sight, thanks to new methods and materials that promise to make repairs happen faster, extend the lifespan of pothole patches, and maybe even prevent potholes from happening in the first place.

 The first step in repairing potholes is knowing they exist.
 That step could be automated if the ePave network of self-powered road sensors becomes a reality.
 A joint project between the University at Buffalo and China’s Chang’an University, the ePave system relies on wireless road sensors powered by piezoelectricity, meaning they can generate a charge from mechanical vibrations created by vehicles.
 The sensors, which are about the size of key fobs, sense moisture, pressure, and other problem indicators and feed real-time data to local agencies.
 Early experiments suggest the sensors could function across a 20-year lifespan.
 Read the article.

-4. Tapping Into the Power of Microwaves and Magnetics
+3. Tapping Into the Power of Microwaves and Magnetics to Fill Potholes

 Larry Zanko, a geological mining engineer and senior fellow at the University of Minnesota Duluth’s Natural Resources Research Institute, is developing two pothole-repair solutions that take advantage of magnetite, an iron ore sourced from Minnesota’s mines.